JannisElef/janniselef.github.io/_projects/catan-traveler-5-6-player-expansion.md

 # Expansion Components

 The frame forms a ring around the main island expanding it by 18 hex tiles.
-Traditionally the 5-6 Player Expansion only adds [11 hex tiles](#the-map-classic-5-6-player-and-custom).
+Traditionally the 5-6 Player Expansion only adds [11 hex tiles](#the-map-classic-5-6-player).
-For additional detail about the ressource types and number tokens result to the [List of Components](#list-of-components) below.
+For additional detail about the resource types and number tokens result to the [List of Components](#list-of-components) below.

 ## List of Components